 - the teacher education candidate is in sound mental capacity.

-The candidate must maintain this status throughout the program.
+The candidate must maintain this status throughout the program, a GPA of 2.0 or above, and passing scores on the Praxis Core Exams.
 Also, prior to the first field experience, and again prior to student teaching, the preservice teacher must have a satisfactory background check through the Education Department.

 - Understand human development and appreciate diverse learners.